KULeuven-Diepenbeek/osc-course/content/ch5-debugging/debugging-gdb.md

 As you can see, `0x55756260` is an invalid memory address, but based on the disassembly info, we can deduce it is actually `0x0000555555756260` we need to look at.

 There's another way to pry out the return value of the last statement.
-The `finish` command executes until the current stack is popped off and prints the return value.
+The `finish` command executes until the current stack is popped off (that is, the function ends) and prints the return value.
 Set a breakpoint to just below `malloc()`, call `finish`, and the result is:

 ```
 (gdb) finish